microsoft/confidential-sidecar-containers/examples/encfs/README.md

 1. Encrypts the contents of the `generatefs/filesystem` directory with `keyfile.bin`
 2. Creates an encrypted file system image named `encfs.img`.

+Running `generatefs/generatefs.sh` with command line option `--verity=true` will do these extra steps:
+3. Create hash tree for `encfs.img`
+4. Store hash tree as `hash.img` and dm-verity root hash as `root_hash`

 You may need to adjust the [size of the image](generatefs.shL#26) in the script, as it isn't calculated automatically.

 ```